hmans/slodown/README.md

 I love Markdown.
 I love syntax highlighting.
 I love oEmbed.
 And last but not least, I love whitelist-based HTML sanitizing. **Slodown** rolls all of these into one, and then some.

+Here's what Slodown does by default:

+- **render extended Markdown into HTML**.
+It uses the [kramdown](http://kramdown.rubyforge.org/) library, so yes, footnotes are supported!
+- **supports super-easy rich media embeds**, [sloblog.io-style](http://sloblog.io/~hmans/qhdsk2SMoAU).
+Just point the Markdown image syntax at, say, a Youtube video, and Slodown will fetch the complete embed code through the magic of [ruby-oembed](https://github.com/judofyr/ruby-oembed).
+- **auto-link contained URLs** using [Rinku](https://github.com/vmg/rinku), which is smart enough to not auto-link URLs contained in, say, code blocks.
+- **sanitize the generated HTML** using the white-list based [sanitize](https://github.com/rgrove/sanitize) gem.

 ## Installation

 Add this line to your application's Gemfile: